Prime Video top 10 shows — here’s the 3 worth watching now

 ‘Countdown’

-Although “Countdown” hasn’t been well received by critics (as proven by its 36% score on Rotten Tomatoes), it’s already claimed the No. 1 spot on Prime Video.
-Despite the lukewarm reviews, viewers seem to be loving it, with many praising the show’s “fun stunts and action scenes.”
+Even though “Countdown” didn’t win over critics (scoring just 38% on Rotten Tomatoes), it didn’t waste time rocketing to the top spot on Prime Video.
+Audiences are clearly tuning in, drawn by the show's explosive stunts and thrilling action sequences.

-Set in Los Angeles, the series follows LAPD Detective Mark Meachum (Jensen Ackles), a former Army Ranger with a reputation for bending the rules.
-After a Department of Homeland Security officer is murdered, Meachum is pulled into a covert, multi-agency task force tasked with uncovering a deadly plot that threatens millions.
+Set in Los Angeles, the series centers on LAPD Detective Mark Meachum (Jensen Ackles), a former Army Ranger known for his rogue tactics.
+When a Homeland Security agent is killed, Meachum is recruited into a secretive task force made up of multiple federal agencies.
+Their mission: stop a looming threat that could impact millions.

-The cast also features Jessica Camacho as DEA undercover specialist Amber Oliveras and Eric Dane as the seasoned FBI agent leading the task force.
-Together with specialists in terrorism, cybercrime, and narcotics, the group faces off against increasingly dangerous threats across a 13-episode run.
+The show’s cast includes Jessica Camacho as undercover DEA agent Amber Oliveras and Eric Dane as the veteran FBI agent heading up the team.
+Alongside experts in terrorism, cybercrime, and drug enforcement, they tackle a series of escalating threats over the course of 13 intense episodes.

 Watch it on Prime Video